anharrington/handsonpython/rstP/whilestatements.rst

    It applies to lists.

-.. [#]  The basic issue is similar to the old version: the undraw is not always needed, at the beginning in this case.
-In this place it is not need the *first* time through the loop.
-The two basic approaches considered for the previous version still work here: break into cases inside the loop or make an extra compensating action outside the loop.
-Further hint: It is legal to draw a polygon with an empty vertex list - nothing appears on the screen.
+.. [#]  The basic issue is similar to the old version: the undraw is not always needed -- at the beginning in this case.
+In this place it is not needed the *first* time through the loop.
+The two basic approaches considered for the previous version still work here: make an extra compensating action outside the loop or break into cases inside the loop.
+Further hint:
+   It is legal to draw a polygon with an empty vertex list - nothing appears on the screen.